Pointwise equidistribution for one parameter diagonalizable group action on homogeneous space: Outline of the proof

-For example, if $G$ is the real rank one group $SU(2,1)$ then the unstable horospherical subgroup $U_G^+$ is not abelian.
-But we can find a subgroup with Lie algebra $\mathfrak{sl}_2(\mathbb R)$ containing the group $\{g_t: t\in \mathbb R\}$.
-More generally we have \begin{lem} Under the assumption of Theorem \ref{thm;1} there is a connected semisimple subgroup $G_1\subset G$ without compact factors and an abelian subgroup $U_a$ of $U_G^+$ such that property $(*)$ holds. \end{lem} The proof of this lemma uses strongly orthogonal system of simple root systems and will be given in the appendix.
+For example, if $G$ is the real rank one group $SU(2,1)$ then the unstable horospherical subgroup $G^+$ is not abelian.
+But we can take $G_1$ to be a subgroup whose Lie algebra is isomorphic to $\mathfrak{sl}_2$.
+The next lemma shows that this strategy always works when $U'=G^+$. \begin{lem} Under the assumption of Theorem \ref{thm;1} there is a connected semisimple subgroup $G_1\subset G$ without compact factors and an abelian subgroup $U_a$ of $G^+$ such that property $(*)$ holds. \end{lem} The proof of this lemma uses strongly orthogonal system of simple root systems and will be given in the appendix.
 Lemma \ref{lem;abelian} together with Theorem \ref{thm;2} and Theorem \ref{thm;old} proves Theorem \ref{thm;1}.